vfremaux/moodle-format_page/README.txt

 * Keeping the activity bag concept
 * No proprietary framework that makes development opaque
 * Easy integration in existing themes.
 No separate theme to rework.
-* Lot of special features such as page activity override, conditional pages, user (individually) assigned pages
+* Lot of special features such as page activity oberride, conditional pages, user and group assigned pages
-* page templates
+* adding page structure templating
-* alternate views for (some) activities in the course page

 Installation
 ============

-* Copy/move the "page" folder into the course/format directory
+* Drop the "page" folder into the course/format directory
 * open the __theme/page pseudo-theme folder and copy the layout/page.php into your working format layouts
 * Open the config.php file of the format page, and copy the layout definitions from that file into you current theme configuration
 * Copy the content of the __customscripts into a customscripts folder.